Diffusion Path Samplers via Sequential Monte Carlo: Diffusion Path Sequential Monte Carlo

 \subsection{Diffusion Path Design}

-Our diffusion path is parameterised by the schedule $\lambda_t$ and the base Gaussian variance $\sigma^2$.
+Our diffusion path is parameterised by the base Gaussian variance $\sigma^2$ and the schedule $\lambda_t$.
 It is not surprising that poor choices for these parameters can render the sampler inefficient.
-For example, the schedule should spend more time where the path is rapidly changing and less where it does not.
-Intuition also suggests that $\sigma^2$ should not be too small else $\mu_t(x) \approx \pi\left(x/\sqrt{\lambda_t}\right)/\sqrt{\lambda_t}^d$, causing the mode structure to be determined within a few time steps and the remainder of the path to be spent dilating the modes.
-It should not be too large either, or the marginals are indistinguishable from a Gaussian for most of the path.

-To select a value for $\sigma^2$, we consult the \gls{snr} of our intermediate random variables in \eqref{eq:marginal_as_interpolation}.
-We define the SNR as
+\fparagraph{Base Gaussian variance.} If $\sigma^2$ is too small, then $\mu_t(x) \approx \pi\left(x/\sqrt{\lambda_t}\right)/\sqrt{\lambda_t}^d$, causing the mode structure to be determined within a few time steps and the remainder of the path spent dilating the modes.
+If it is too large, the path marginals become indistinguishable from a Gaussian for most of the path.
+To get around this, we consult the \gls*{snr} of our stochastic process.
+We define

 using the power or second moment of the target $\mathbb{E}_\pi[\lVert X\rVert^2]$ as opposed to its scalar variance \citep{grenioux2024stochastic}.
 Here, choosing $\sigma^2 \propto \mathbb{E}_\pi[\lVert X\rVert^2] / d$ yields an SNR independent of the target.
 We set $\sigma^2 = \mathbb{E}_\pi[\lVert X\rVert^2] / d$, as it is the most natural choice, keeping the second moment fixed across the path marginals.